She's Out of My League: Plot

 Molly accompanies Kirk to a family lunch, where she charms the men and makes Marnie jealous.
 After returning to Molly's apartment, while making out, Kirk ejaculates prematurely in his pants moments before Molly's parents unexpectedly arrive.
-Desperate to conceal the stain on his pants, Kirk won't stand to shake hands with Molly's dad, and leaves quickly.
-Believing he fled to avoid meeting her parents, Molly ignores Kirk's calls.
-Kirk tracks her down, embarrassingly explains why he had to go, and she forgives him.
+Desperate to conceal the stain on his pants, Kirk will not stand to shake hands with Molly's father, and leaves quickly.
+Believing he fled to avoid interacting with her parents, Molly ignores Kirk's calls.
+He tracks her down, embarrassingly explains why he had to go, and she forgives him.

-At Molly's sister Katie's 21st birthday party, Kirk is troubled by Molly being intentionally vague about Kirk's line of work to her parents.
-Molly's ex-boyfriend Cam, a stunt pilot, then arrives and alludes to Molly having a physical defect.
+In conversation with Molly, Kirk suggests that she host a party for her sister Katie's 21st birthday.
+At the party, he is troubled by Molly being intentionally vague about Kirk's line of work to her parents.
+Molly's ex-boyfriend Cam, a stunt pilot, then arrives and alludes to her having a physical defect.
 After the party, they return to Molly's apartment and partially undress.
-Kirk discovers Molly's "defect" is slightly webbed toes, which Kirk considers so minor that he decides that she is indeed too perfect for him.
-Upset with Kirk over his insecurities and wishing that there was something wrong with her to justify them being together, Molly confesses that Cam had the same problem.
-She admits she asked Kirk out because she considered him safe, causing Kirk to break up with her.
-Kirk resumes his relationship with Marnie and makes plans to attend a family vacation in Branson together.
+Kirk discovers Molly's "defect" is slightly webbed toes, which he considers so minor that he decides that she is indeed too perfect for him.
+Upset with Kirk over his insecurities, Molly tells him that Cam had also had her on a pedestal, then he cheated on her.
+Molly confesses that she asked Kirk out because she considered him safe, causing Kirk to break up with her.
+He resumes his relationship with Marnie and makes plans to attend a family vacation in Branson together.

-Later, Stainer asks an ex-girlfriend of his if he was good enough for her, she tells him that his insecurities caused her to end their relationship.
-Realizing he caused Kirk and Molly's break-up by telling Kirk that Molly was too good for him, Stainer phones Patty and gets her to bring Molly to the airport.
-Stainer tries to get Kirk off the plane he has boarded, but to no avail.
-He has Jack stop the plane, causing everyone to have to de-board.
-Kirk flees from Marnie, who chases after him, and Kirk breaks up with her in the process.
+Later, Stainer asks his ex-girlfriend why she left him, and she says his insecurities were a turn-off.
+Realizing he caused Kirk and Molly's break-up by telling him that Molly was too good for him, Stainer phones Patty and gets her to bring Molly to the airport.
+He tries to get Kirk off the plane he has boarded, but to no avail.
+Stainer has Jack stop the plane, forcing everyone to disembark.
+Kirk flees from Marnie, who chases after him, and he breaks up with her in the process.
 Kirk meets Molly at the terminal gate, where she confesses Kirk's insecurities about himself are justified, but that she wants to be with him regardless.
 They reconcile and resume their relationship.
 Later, Kirk surprises Molly with a mystery trip to Cleveland via small aircraft, revealing that he has fulfilled his dream of becoming a pilot.